gokadin/ai-simplest-network/README.tex.md

 The *descent* part simply means using the gradient to find the direction of steepest ascent of our function and then going in the opposite direction by a *small* amount many times to find the function *minimum*.

-We use a constant called the *learning rate*, denoted $\epsilon$, to define how small of a step to take in that direction.
+We use a constant called the **learning rate**, denoted with $\epsilon$ to define how small of a step to take in that direction.

 If $\epsilon$ is too large, then we risk overshooting the function minimum.

 ![alt text](readme-images/gradient-descent.jpg)

-##### Gradient descent applied to our example
+##### Gradient descent applied to our example network

 For our two weights $w_1$ and $w_2$ we need to find the gradient of those weights with respect to the error function $E$

 $$ \frac{\partial E}{\partial w_1} = \delta x_1 \quad and \quad \frac{\partial E}{\partial w_2} = \delta x_2 $$

-which we can write as
+which we can write as a vector

 $$ \nabla_w E = \bigl \langle \frac{\partial E}{\partial w_1}, \frac{\partial E}{\partial w_2} \bigl \rangle $$